leonardo-simeone/command-line-python-battleship-game/README.md

 ### Local VS Deployment

-The local program performance is optimal as well as the deployed version, the only significant difference as stated in the [TESTING.md](TESTING.md) file more specifically in the **Unfixed Bugs** section is that in the local version the screen clears completetly after the `clear()` function is called whereas in the deployed version when you scroll up, a "residue" from the "Rules" print out can seen.
+The local program performance is optimal as well as the deployed version, the only significant difference as stated in the [TESTING.md](TESTING.md) file more specifically in the **Unfixed Bugs** section is that in the local version the screen clears completetly after the `clear()` function is called whereas in the deployed version when you scroll up, a "residue" from the "Rules" print out can be seen.

 ## Credits